guillaume-azarias/Human-Activity-Prediction/README.md

 **Output**: Analysis report of activity.
 Dashboard for a patient-specific overview

 **Value Proposition**: Tells the caregiver/family if a resident is behaving normally or exhibit an abnormal activity.
-Detects persons in need of help
+Detects persons in need of help.
+This is especially valuable when caregivers need to check a high number of person, allowing them to
+- get notified in real time when a resident exhibits an abnormal behavior,
+- prioritize individual resident visits and organize their work

 **Integration**: Dashboard accessible through a web interface